kanwren/nixfiles/README.md

 - `flake.nix`: Flakes for each configuration, outputs for libs and modules, and a dev shell for working with secrets.
 Some modules, overlays, and settings are applied in here.
-- `hecate/`: Configurations for my main laptop.
-See below for more details.
-- `homepi/`: Configurations for my Raspberry Pi running [Home Assistant](https://www.home-assistant.io/)
 - `hm-modules/`: Custom home-manager modules
 - `lib/`: Custom library functions used throughout the configs.
 Usually seen imported as `nlib`.
 - `installer/`: Custom minimal installer configuration.